 What is the marketing website (www.usfca.edu)?

-- marketing-focused website primarily for prospective students, alumni, and donors
+- a marketing-focused, public website primarily for prospective students, alumni, and donors

-- frequently changing content such as events requires many web authors and anyone can be trained by the CIT to make event updates
+- frequently changing content such as events requires many web authors and anyone can be trained to make event updates

 What is myUSF (myusf.usfca.edu)?

-- website focused on providing essential information and resources for current students, faculty, and staff
+- a public website focused on providing essential information and resources for current students, faculty, and staff

-- there are numerous editors and publishers for myUSF since this content is always changing and information must be frequently updated
+- unlimited number of web editors and publishers for myUSF since this content is always changing and information must be frequently updated

-What are the goals for the marketing website?
+What are the goals for the current marketing website?

-- Provide more flexible web page layouts and templates
+- provide flexible web page layouts and templates